Akinesis - a condition in which a muscle, such as the heart, is unable to move, flex or function properly.

 Ventricular reconstruction - surgically restoring or resizing a ventricle, usually the left one.

-Angiogram — an X-ray test used to detect and diagnose problems inside the blood vessels, such as weakening, narrowing or blocking.
-The test uses an injectable dye that reveals problems on the X-ray film.
+Angiogram - an X-ray test used to detect and diagnose problems inside the blood vessels, such as weakening, narrowing or blocking.
+The test uses an injectable dye that reveals structures on the X-ray film.

 Echocardiogram - a non-invasive imaging test that uses ultrasound waves to produce pictures doctors use to review heart structure and function.